router-protocol/bitcoin-streamer/Readme.md

 ```
 `MONGO_DB_URI` is the URI of the MongoDB instance.
 We are running MongoDB locally, you have to use port defined in mongodb.
 `EXPLORER_ENVIRONMENT` either will be mainnet, testnet or alpha-devnet.
-`START_BLOCK` is block to be started from during intial start. omit this if you want to start from the 0th block or lastSyncedBlock in your db
+`START_BLOCK` is block is to be given to start from the desired block during intial start. omit this if you want to start from the 0th block.
 `PORT` to be exposed.
 `ALERTER_ACTIVE` and `SLACK_WEBHOOK_URL` is for slack health alerter.
-`START_BLOCK` is the overide block to be started from.
-If this is set, all other condition will be ignored.
 `PRUNE_AFTER` is the time in seconds after which the db data will be pruned.
 `CHUNK_SIZE` is the number of transactions you want to process in parallel.
 Adjust as per your needs.
 1000 is optimal.
 `BITCOIN_RPC_USER` is the username to use to authenticate to the RPC server.